On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms

-Further, for a given class, even if one can somehow ensure that the paramagnet-to-spin-glass transition decays polynomially (as it does in the Sherrington-Kirkpatrick problem~\cite{montanari2021optimization,farhi2022quantum} and, likely, for MAXCUT~\cite{boulebnane2021predicting,basso2021quantum}), that is not sufficient to ensure that the solution can be found in polynomial time.
+But let us imagine that one could somehow ensure that the gap at the paramagnet-to-spin-glass transition decays polynomially in size of the problem.
+This occurs naturally in the Sherrington-Kirkpatrick problem~\cite{montanari2021optimization,farhi2022quantum} and, likely, for MAXCUT~\cite{boulebnane2021predicting,basso2021quantum}, and in other classes it can sometimes be engineered through clever algorithm formulation~\cite{PhysRevA.98.042326,hauke2019perspectives,PhysRevLett.123.120501,sels2017minimizing,bao2018optimal,yang2017optimizing,counter2023}.
+Unfortunately, even this is not sufficient to ensure that the solution can be found in polynomial time.
 This is because of a phenomenon known as transverse field chaos (TFC)~\cite{altshulerkrovi2010,knysh2016}, where energetic corrections from the transverse field can change the energy hierarchy of classical minima in the quantum spin glass phase, potentially pushing local minima below the energy of the true ground state of $H_P$ (when all transverse terms are turned off).
 Consequently, optimization methods will steer the system toward these false ground states first, with additional phase transitions that occur as the transverse field is further weakened.
 As these transitions occur at weak field values, from the analysis in section~\ref{theorysec} they are generically exponentially slow, and indeed, engineering this effect intentionally is an elegant way to craft hard benchmark problems for quantum algorithms~\cite{tang2021unconventional}.
 This effect can be avoided by restricting the algorithm to unstructured driver Hamiltonians~\cite{farhi2010unstructured} or very weak transverse fields, but in either case performance is very poor.
 The combination of exponentially small gaps and TFC make it extremely unlikely that any quantum algorithm of this type can reliably and directly find the ground state of NP-complete problems.